colin-olito/LoLinR/README.md

 ## Documentation

-We introduce the `LoLinR` package, which provides tools to implement local linear regression techniques for estimating monotonic rates from time-series or trace data in a statistically robust and reproducable fashion.
+We introduce the `LoLinR` package, which provides tools to implement local linear regression techniques for estimating monotonic rates from time-series or trace data in a statistically robust and reproducible fashion.
 The methods are a modification of traditional Loess regression techniques built around the wrapper function `rankLocReg()`.

-See the package documentation for `LoLinR` using `library(help=LoLinR)` and examples therein.
+See the package documentation for `LoLinR` through our [online](https://colin-olito.github.io/LoLinR/vignettes/LoLinR.html) `html_vignette`.

 ## Installation